AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/physics/creating_vector_field_effects.md

 -   In your own custom Lua scripts.
 See [Setting up vector fields in Lua].

-Once you have your vector fields set up and active in the game world, you can make them apply to the visible objects in your game.
-See [Applying vector fields to game objects].
+Once you have your vector fields set up and active in the engine world, you can make them apply to the visible objects in your level.
+See [Applying vector fields to level objects].

 ## Setting up vector fields in the editor